 PT.CARE TECH-ER - EMERGENCY DEPARTMENT

-Shift: 3p-7a, primarily 7p-7a, 12hr shifts, hours vary based on dept needs, includes rotating weekends/holidays and possible call
+Shift: Up to 12hr shifts, hours vary based on dept needs, includes days/nights/weekends/holidays and possible on-call

 I. General Responsibilities.

 A. Maintain established levels of department inventory.

 B. Organizes and preserves the patient’s medical record.

 C. Greet persons presenting to the nurses station in a courteous and friendly manner.